m-lab/website/_pages/ndtmetrics.md

 ## Receiver Window Scale

 The [receiver window scale](https://en.wikipedia.org/wiki/TCP_window_scale_option){:target="_blank"} is the value negotiated at the beginning of a TCP connection to scale the receiver window size.
-The receive window size is the maximum amount of received data that can be buffered at one time on the receiving side of a TCP connection.
+The receiver window size is the maximum amount of received data that can be buffered at one time on the receiving side of a TCP connection.

 The value of receiver window scale depends on the type and the version of the client's operating system.
 As a consequence, the distribution of receiver window scale values shows the distribution of operating systems among NDT users.